The Loudspeaker Simulation Tool

 There is also optional target magnitude curve (Magenta).
 This is target for optimizing filter transfer function of driver.
 See Optimize.

 This graph shows generator's load impedance magnitude (WindowFrame) and phase (Gray).
 In addition, graph shows total and individual load impedance of active buffers in active multi-way system and 'Equivalent Peak Dissipation Resistance' EPDR (Dark Violet) calculated from generator's load impedance and raw impedance responses of driver models in Drivers tab.
 Active buffers can also be used in passive system for measuring impedance of separate ways without opening components.
 Note!
 Impedance chart can be replaced with second directivity chart e.g. to show both planes at the same time.
 Visible chart is selected with context menu.

 See tooltips or Traces... to identify curves.
 See Chart overlays.

-Optimizer adjusts selected filter parameters/component values to shape total axial response and power response or predicted in-room response, or driver's axial response or transfer function magnitude at driver terminals to target specified by user.
-Optimizer window can be activated with context menu of SPL or Power & DI chart.
+Optimizer adjusts selected filter parameters/component values to shape total axial response or listening window and power response or predicted in-room response, or driver's axial response or transfer function magnitude at driver terminals to target specified by user.
+Optimizer window can be activated with context menu of SPL or Power&DI chart.

 Frequency range included in optimization is limited with two frequency values.
 Target response outside specified limits is not visible in the graph.